 General trips are trips made by transportation disadvantaged persons to destinations of their choice, not to agency programs.
 Examples of general trips are trips to work or grocery stores, and non-Medicaid medical trips.
 Most general trips are purchased through the Transportation Disadvantaged Trust Fund, although social service agencies purchase some general trips for their clients.
-Only persons in the transportation disadvantaged population are eligible for general trips purchased through the Transportation Disadvantaged Trust Fund.
+Only persons in the transportation disadvantaged Trust Fund, although the Transportation disadvantaged population are eligible for general trips purchased through the Transportation Disadvantaged Trust Fund.